 Phase 1: Diagnosis

-Phase 1 is an iterative process that begins by connecting data sources to surface hidden operational patterns and anomalies through AI-driven discovery.
-This is followed by an AI-assisted diagnosis to validate hypotheses and reveal evidence-based insights.
-Finally, these findings are synthesized and translated into a coherent set of actionable opportunities and concrete value levers for the organization.
+Phase 1 is an iterative process that begins by connecting data sources to reveal hidden operational patterns and anomalies using AI-driven discovery.
+The discovery process is followed by AI-assisted diagnosis to validate hypotheses and reveal evidence-based insights.
+Finally, these findings are synthesized and translated into a coherent set of actionable opportunities with solid value levers for the organization.

 Phase 2: Prioritization